Seattle Steelheads: Home fields

 Their primary home ballpark was Sick's Stadium.
 They also planned home games in Tacoma, Bremerton, Spokane, and Bellingham.

 MLB throwback jerseys

 The Seattle Mariners honored the Steelheads when they wore 1946 Steelheads uniforms on September 9, 1995, at home against the Kansas City Royals.
 The Royals wore Kansas City Monarchs uniforms.
 The Mariners beat the Royals 6–4 in front of 39,157 fans at the Kingdome.
 The game was attended by former Steelhead player Sherwood Brewer.
 The Mariners wore a different variety of the Steelheads uniform on May 16, 2015, on "Turn Back the Clock Night" against the Boston Red Sox at Safeco Field, and lost to the Red Sox 4–2.
 On June 19th, 2021 and June 19, 2022 the Mariners again wore the 1946 uniforms as part of Juneteenth.
 They also wore them on June 17, 2023 due to not having a game on Juneteenth.
+On January 31, 2026, the Mariners announced that the Steelhead uniforms would be worn for every Sunday home game in the 2026 season.